omwei-org/omwei-eabc/profiles/ega-sif-v1.md

 * execution failed;
 * execution unavailable.

-Failure states MUST NOT be interpreted as successful execution.
+Failure states MUST NOT be interpreted as successful execution, and MUST be recorded as such in the Execution Attestation (or in an equivalent failure record when no commit occurs).

 ---